 Further information: www.edinburgh-marathon.com

-New race for 2012 organised by the local club Strathearn Harriers.
+Rural run in Highland Perthshire ,organised by the local club Strathearn Harriers.
 This, like the Lochaber marathon should be one for marathon connoisseurs!
 If road running is your thing, why wouldn’t you want to go and run an event in beautiful scenic Strathearn in Perthshire.
-The profile looks like this will be a challenging undulating (rather than hilly), one loop course, but when you are running through such beautiful place names like Glen Artney, Drumchork Wood and the River Earn valley with fabulous views at times across to the Ochil’s to the south and the Perthshire hills to the North and West.
-The Harriers with their Famous Grouse 10k in July and the Comrie hills relay in September have built a good reputation for race organisation with good solid events in the “organised by runners..for runners tradition” and you can be sure that whatever your goals or standard, you will have a great experience.
+The profile looks like this will be a challenging undulating (rather than hilly), one loop course, but when you are running through such beautiful place names like Glen Artney, Drumchork Wood and the River Earn valley, the fabulous views at times across to the Ochils to the south and the Perthshire hills to the North and West, should take your mind off things.
+The Harriers with their Famous Grouse 10k in July and the Comrie hills relay in September have built a good reputation for race organisation with good solid events in the “organised by runners, for runners” tradition, and you can be sure that whatever your goals or standard, you will have a great experience.

 Further information: www.strathearnharriers.org.uk